RetroAchievements/docs/docs/general/faq.md

 ### Where can I find ROMs?

 Not here.
 It is illegal to host or distribute copyrighted ROMs.
-However we have a page about [Free Games](/orphaned/free-games) where you can find some really cool homebrews.
+However, we have a page about [Free Games](/orphaned/free-games) where you can find some really cool homebrews.
+You can also view the [Freely Available in Forum Topic hub](https://retroachievements.org/hub/22750) on-site to see games that you can download legally.

 ### Why do I get a message that some achievements are unsupported?